smartcoindev389/etl_project/README.md

 ```

 Notes:
+- **Automatic Primary Keys**: All tables include an auto-increment `id` PRIMARY KEY column (first column)
-- The script infers MySQL types per column from a sample of the CSV and creates tables with quoted identifiers to allow spaces/parentheses in names.
+- The script infers MySQL types per column from a sample of the CSV and creates tables with quoted identifiers to allow spaces/parentheses in names
-- It then loads the full CSV data in chunks into each created table.
+- It then loads the full CSV data in chunks into each created table
+- Upload metadata is logged to the `upload_reports` table

 ### Process Single CSV File